ml4ai/tomcat/_sources/developer/deploying_to_ta3_testbed.md.txt

   branch.
 - Make a new branch off of `develop`
-- Update the agent version number in the `docker-compose.yml` file (or multiple files if you have different ones for Linux and macOS) in your agent directory under the `Agents` directory.
+- Update the agent version number in the `docker-compose.yml` file (or multiple file(s) in your agent directory under the `Agents` directory.
 The agent version number should match the version you just deployed to the Gitlab container registry.
 - Update the `releaseNotes.md` (located in the top-level `testbed` directory) file with a summary of the changes.
 - Push your changes to the testbed upstream repository
 - Check the changes to the code and make sure your edits are there.
 - Go to the testbed repo webpage in your browser, and then create a merge request to merge your branch into the `develop` branch.
 - Include a link to the GitHub release you created in the testbed merge request.
 - Once the your merge request is accepted, delete the branch in the testbed repo.